Common Drone Questions Education Safety Topics

 Q: How long have you been flying drones?

-A: Around 12 years for singles and quads for about eight years.
+A: Over 10 years for singles and quads for about eight years.

 Q: How long have you been commercial licensed drone operator?